hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 We use this all the time to circumvent local firewalls and IP filtering:
 ```
-$ ssh -g -L31337:1.2.3.4:80 user@host.org
+$ ssh -g -L31337:1.2.3.4:80 user@server.org
 ```
-You or anyone else can now connect to your computer on port 31337 and get tunneled to 1.2.3.4 port 80 and appear with the source IP of 'host.org'.
+You or anyone else can now connect to your computer on port 31337 and get tunneled to 1.2.3.4 port 80 and appear with the source IP of 'server.org'.
+An alternative and without the need for a server is to use [gs-netcat](#bdra-anchor).

 <a id="sti-anchor"></a>
 **2.iii SSH tunnel IN**

 We use this to give access to a friend to an internal machine that is not on the public Internet:
 ```
-$ ssh -o ExitOnForwardFailure=yes -g -R31338:192.168.0.5:80 user@host.org
+$ ssh -o ExitOnForwardFailure=yes -g -R31338:192.168.0.5:80 user@server.org
 ```
-Anyone connecting to host.org:31338 will get tunneled to 192.168.0.5 on port 80 via your computer.
+Anyone connecting to server.org:31338 will get tunneled to 192.168.0.5 on port 80 via your computer.
+An alternative and without the need for a server is to use [gs-netcat](#bdra-anchor).

 <a id="sso-anchor"></a>
 **2.iv SSH socks4/5 OUT**

-OpenSSH 7.6 adds support for reverse dynamic forwarding.
+OpenSSH 7.6 adds socks support for dynamic forwarding.
 Example: Tunnel all your browser traffic through your server.

 ```
-$ ssh -D 1080 user@host.org
+$ ssh -D 1080 user@server.org
 ```
 Now configure your browser to use SOCKS with 127.0.0.1:1080.
-All your traffic is now tunneled through *host.org* and will appear with the source IP of *host.org*.
+All your traffic is now tunneled through *host.org* and will appear with the source IP of *server.org*.
+An alternative and without the need for a server is to use [gs-netcat](#bdra-anchor).

 <a id="ssi-anchor"></a>
 **2.v SSH socks4/5 IN**